Six steps to ensuring your brand content is seen as relevant

 2) Market in the right spaces

 It’s very important to make sure that you’re marketing to the right people.
 If you have expertise in a given industry, it’s better to use targeted advertising and SEO keywords that help them connect to your particular brand more appropriately.

-Marketing in the right spaces can mean applying sponsorships to support business podcasts, for instance, or favoring an influencer to curate a new brand ambassador, or doing your best to become a real face within your industry.
+Marketing in the right spaces can mean applying sponsorships to support business podcasts, for instance, or favoring an influencer or brand rep to curate a new brand ambassador, or doing your best to become a real face within your industry.
 You may achieve that by:

 3) Having a physical presence

 While Covid-19 and its associated lockdowns have certainly encouraged many services to digitize (and this may be the norm for MSP brands regardless) it’s also true that having a physical presence (when that’s possible) helps you be seen as more relevant.